TICKETS ON SALE NOW!

 Outside food and beverage are NOT permitted in the arena.
 Refillable water bottles are permitted.
-Concession stands will be open throughout the event.

 Can I bring flags, banners or noisemakers to the event?

-Handheld flags and fan signs are permitted in the arena however must not obstruct the view of or distract other patrons in the stands.
+Handheld flags and fan signs are permitted in the arena however must not obstruct the view of patrons in the stands.
 Larger fan banners that are intended to be hung in the arena must be hung at either end of the arena with non-damaging tape, rope or zip-ties.
 Skate Canada is not responsible for lost or damaged banners.

 Airhorns and noisemakers requiring batteries or compressed air are not permitted in the arena.
 Small handheld noisemakers may only be used following a skater’s program or during ice resurfacing.
 If flags, signs/banners and noisemakers become disruptive to fellow fans, Skate Canada will ask these items be stowed away.

 Are there in and out privileges during each day of the event?